edgardomortiz/Captus/docs/content/assembly/assemble/report.md

 {{% notice info %}}

 - All original data for the report is stored in `captus-assembly_assemble.stats.tsv`.
-- Since all tables and plots in the report are created using [`Plotly`](https://plotly.com/python), you can use some interactive functions such as zoom in/out, pan, hover, and download plot as a PNG.
+- Since all tables and plots in the report are created using [`Plotly`](https://plotly.com/python), you can use some interactive functions such as zoom in/out, pan, hover, and download plot as a SVG.
 For more information, please visit the following sites:

   - <https://plotly.com/chart-studio-help/zoom-pan-hover-controls>